 4. Temple of Artemis at Ephesus, Turkey

 Dedicated to the Greek goddess of hunting Artemis, the Temple at Ephesus used to be a monumental structure that once stood in what is now Turkish territory.
-The temple is renowned for its grandeur, with marble columns, intricate friezes, and a sense of sacredness that attracted pilgrims and travelers from distant lands.
-Its destruction and reconstruction over centuries demonstrate the enduring nature of human creativity and devotion.
-The date of construction is estimated at 550 BC.
-The legend tells that the final destruction happened through arson at the hand of a man named Herostratus.
+The temple was renowned for its grandeur, with marble columns, intricate friezes, and a sense of sacredness that attracted pilgrims and travelers from distant lands.

-Location: Ephesus one of the prominent cities of the Greek empire lies on the territory of modern Turkey, near the popular resort of Izmir about 80 km away from the shore.
+Location: Ephesus, one of the prominent cities of the Greek empire, lies on the territory of modern Turkey, near the popular resort of Izmir, about 80 km away from the shore.
 There are no traces of the temple itself, but Ephesus, one of the biggest and oldest archaeological sites in the modern world, is definitely worth visiting.

 Once an important Roman metropolis and the capital of Asia Minor.
-Today, Ephesus is a remarkable open-air museum.
+Today, Ephesus is an open-air museum.
 Wandering through Ephesus, you’ll encounter grand structures like the Library of Celsus, a piece of Roman architecture.
-The Great Theatre, with its capacity to hold 25,000 spectators, echoes with the cheers of the past.
-The Odeon, being of a much smaller capacity only 1,500 still hosts concerts nowadays.

 5. Mausoleum at Halicarnassus, Turkey